kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/_index.md

 description: Enables graphql resolution
 ---

-Set up API gateway and GraphQL server functionality for your apps without running in the same process as Gloo Edge.
+Set up API gateway and GraphQL server functionality for your apps in the same process as Gloo Edge.

 {{% notice note %}}
 This feature is available only in Gloo Edge Enterprise version 1.10.0-beta1 and later.